DworkinLab/Bio720/README.md

 Also check out [here](https://github.com/DworkinLab/Bio720/blob/master/IntroductionMarkdownAndVersionControl/Bio720_IntroductionMarkdown.md#a-few-words-on-project-organization) for a review of organizing computational data analysis projects.
 You don't need to read about version control or using markdown **yet**.

 Week 2 - Chapter 3 pages 45 - 56, Chapter 7 125 - 156.
 Maybe also worth looking at pages 395 - 398 in Chapter 12.

+Week 3 - Chapter 7 140-145, 157-169 might be really useful.
+I also recommend the first tutorial on regular expressions listed [here](https://github.com/DworkinLab/Bio720/blob/master/Some_RegEx_resources.md).
+This takes you gently through regular expressions and within an hour you will realize what amazing things you can do.